 Simple.
 Made with pantry staples like biscuits, oats, and condensed milk, these truffles are an accessible treat like Rum Balls and Sugar Cookies.

 No-Bake.
-These truffles are quick and easy to make without turning on the oven, just like No-Bake Cherry Ripe Balls or Gingerbread Truffles
+They're quick and easy to make without turning on the oven, just like No-Bake Cherry Ripe Balls or Gingerbread Truffles

 Festive.
 With their green chocolate drizzle and minty Aero topping, they're an eye-catching addition to holiday spreads, much like Christmas Shortbread Cookies or Reindeer Brownies.

 Mint slice biscuits.
-These form the base of the chocolate mint truffles, with their perfect balance of chocolate and mint.
+These form the base and already have the chocolate and mint flavour.

 The US doesn't have mint slice biscuits, but a close alternative would be Pepperidge Farm Mint Milano's, Keebler Grasshoppers or Thin Mints.
 You may have to adjust the amount of oats depending on how moist the mixture is.

 Oats.
-Provide texture and structure to the truffles; crushed dry biscuits or almond meal can be substituted if preferred.
+This helps provide texture and structure to the truffles and should be adjusted depending on the type of biscuits/cookies you use.
+Crushed dry biscuits or almond meal can be substituted if preferred.

 Cacao powder.
-Deepens the chocolate flavour; unsweetened cocoa powder or even hot chocolate powder can be used as an alternative.
+This deepens the chocolate flavour.
+You could also use an unsweetened cocoa powder or even hot chocolate powder can be used as an alternative.

 Peppermint extract.
 Enhances the minty flavour in the truffles; adjust the amount to taste or omit if the mint slice cookies are strong enough on their own.

 Optional toppings.
 I've used white chocolate with green food colouring for a vibrant festive topping and then added a very small crumble of aero mint to the melted chocolate as decoration.
-These are optional, but a good drizzle of chocolate always looks good on no bake desserts like a Cherry Ripe Slice.
+This is completely optional.

 How to make choc mint truffles